 Here at Power And Grace Preparatory Academy (PGPA), we have the flexibility to teach beyond the subjects covered by standardized tests.
-We believe in a well-rounded curriculum that includes the arts, physical education, Spanish, and penmanship in addition to the core subjects.
+We believe in a well-rounded curriculum that includes the arts, physical education, music, student council, field trips, S.T.E.A.M., financial literacy, performing arts, and social emotional education in addition to the core subjects.

 Power And Grace Preparatory Academy (PGPA), believes that part of a child’s education must include positive character development.
 To ensure this, we use a quality curriculum called CHARACTER FIRST!
 Here are some of the distinguishable characteristics of this program: